P-p-H-d/mlib/README.md

 is not immediate.
 Examples of typical errors:

 * lack of inclusion of an header,
-* overiding localy operator names by macros (like NEW, DEL, INIT, OPLIST, ...),
+* overriding locally operator names by macros (like NEW, DEL, INIT, OPLIST, ...),
 * lack of ( ) or double level of ( ) around the oplist,
 * an unknown variable (example using DEFAULT\_OPLIST instead of M\_DEFAULT\_OPLIST),
 * a missing argument,